BEYONCÉ STANDS WITH MOTHERS OF GUN VIOLENCE VICTIMS AT THE VMA’S

 AZIZ ANSARI REFLECTS ON HIS NEW YORK TIMES ARTICLE

-Self proclaimed master of none Aziz Ansari sat down with the Daily Beast this week and opened up about the reactions he has received regarding his New York Times piece, Why Trump Makes Me Scared for My Family.
+Self proclaimed master of none Aziz Ansari sat down with the Daily Beast this week and opened up about the reactions he has received regarding his New York Times piece, Why Drumpf Makes Me Scared for My Family.

 The opinion piece was released in June, and expressed Ansari’s fears for his Muslim immigrant parents and the Muslim community in general.
-His piece came shortly after presidential candidate/professional idiot Donald Trump made xenophobic statements about the Muslim community.
-“Today, with the presidential candidate Donald J. Trump and others like him spewing hate speech, prejudice is reaching new levels.
+His piece came shortly after presidential candidate/professional idiot Donald Drumpf made xenophobic statements about the Muslim community.
+“Today, with the presidential candidate Donald J. Drumpf and others like him spewing hate speech, prejudice is reaching new levels.
 It’s visceral, and scary, and it affects how people live, work and pray,” Ansari wrote. “ It makes me afraid for my family.
 It also makes no sense.”

 When Melissa Leon asked Ansari about the reaction to his piece, Ansari shared the powerful feedback he received.
 “You know, I put out that article and I thought like, “Maybe this will resonate with other brown people,” he said.
 “But it ended up being like the most-emailed, most-viewed article on the site for a couple of days.
 People come up to me of all different races, all different religions like, “That’s really cool that you wrote that.
 I really liked that article.”

-“I think with Trump, that’s just ultimately how he treats everyone that isn’t someone who looks like him.
+“I think with Drumpf, that’s just ultimately how he treats everyone that isn’t someone who looks like him.
 Blaming them for something, misrepresenting them, making them some sort of strange character that they’re not, not giving them the depth that he would give other white people,” he said.
 “I think that’s what people responded to.
 And what gives me hope is that I think sometimes the people that are more negative, kind of troll-y type people, they’re very loud, but I think they’re a loud minority.
 It’s a strange juxtaposition, but I think there are still plenty of good people.
 I have hope.”

 As do we.